Steel and Equipment Shipping from Vietnam

 Marine Technical Backup During Cargo Operations

 Steel and equipment cargo operations may involve vessel-side technical issues.
 A vessel crane may fail during loading.
 Cargo gear may require inspection.
 Hatch cover, hold access, deck fittings or securing points may require clarification.
-A local repair team, crane vendor, lashing team or surveyor may need to be arranged quickly.
+Our local repair team, crane vendor, lashing team or surveyor may need to attend quickly.

-SVC Marine can coordinate with local marine service vendors in Vietnam where required and available.
+SVC Marine can mobilize our local team and selected marine service vendors in Vietnam where required and available.

 Support may include:

-- Vessel crane and cargo gear repair coordination
+- Vessel crane and cargo gear repair support

 - Welding or fabrication support related to cargo securing